This picture is courtesy from this website

 “Laws though in themselves never so wise and pious are but a dead letter and of little force except there be a due and impartial execution of them.”
 (The Common Law in India by M.C.
 Setalvad page 42)

-This is now your responsibility, and I have no reason to doubt about your success in the same.
+This is now on the shoulders of upcoming judges, and I have no reason to doubt about your success in the same.

 End Note-1: For easy access, this article and some other are published in a booklet titled as ‘Select Writing for Judges’ by the Judicial Training Research Institute, Lucknow.
 I had been circulating these articles to the newly appointed judges at the Allahabad High Court.